-This page discusses my books in more depth, including reviews, awards, and how to obtain additional materials.
+This page discusses my books in more depth, including reviews, awards, and summaries.

 For ISBNs and ordering information, go here.

 Seventeen-year-old Colt has been sneaking out at night to meet Julia, a girl from an upper-class neighborhood unlike his own.
 They’ve never told anyone else about their relationship: not their family or friends, and especially not Julia’s boyfriend.
 When Julia dies suddenly, Colt tries to cope with her death while pretending that he never even knew her.
 He discovers a journal Julia left behind.
 But Colt is not prepared for the truths he discovers about their intense relationship, nor to pay the price for the secrets he’s kept.